batuhanbaybas/nest-ecommerce/README.md

 # Nest.js E-commerce Site Backend

 This repository contains the backend code for an e-commerce site built with Nest.js.
-The backend provides APIs for various functionalities of the site, such as managing products, orders, users, and payments.
+The backend provides APIs for various functionalities of the site, such as managing products, favorite, auth,basket and user.

 ## Getting Started